Sudanese left in the dark by RSF-imposed telecoms blackout | Technology

 On social media, some have posted pleas for help reaching family members to inform them of deaths.
 "I am very worried for my family," said 48-year-old doctor Mohamed al-Nour, living abroad.
 "I can't contact them and they depend on my money transfers."

 The outage has severely restricted the work of volunteer emergency response rooms, which provide crucial food and medical assistance.
-"We've lost our bearings completely," said one volunteer from Khartoum now outside the country.
+"We've lost our bearings completely," said Gihad Salaheldin, a volunteer from Khartoum now outside the country.
 "No trader will give us food for free.
 People will start to starve.
 And the same goes for medical supplies."

 Abdelgaffer Omer, another volunteer, from Bahri, said the kitchens there had been about to re-stock.
 "What they had wouldn't last more than a week or 10 days and it's already been a week."
 Aid agencies face similar difficulties paying suppliers and ensuring the safety of staff, says Mathilde Vu of Norwegian Refugee Council, slowing an already stretched response to multiple disease outbreaks and waves of displacement.